 A. NAVEX Global shall promptly forward to the Chief Financial Officer any complaints that it has received regarding the matters enumerated in item 4 (D) above.

-B. Following the receipt of any complaints submitted hereunder, the Chief Financial Officer shall investigate each matter so reported and shall report the results of such investigation to the Audit Committee.
+B. Following the receipt of any complaints submitted under this policy, the Chief Financial Officer shall investigate each matter so reported and shall report the results of such investigation to the Audit Committee.

 C. At any time, the Chief Financial Officer may forward complaints to the Audit Committee for their attention.